hsbc/bqtools/BQSYNCUSAGE.md

 such as created time, update time, modified time, 0 does all level 0 fields hashs and std dev, 1 will do depth 1 adding depth effectively trades accuracy for timeliness

-*table_or_views_to_copy* - defaults to .*.
+*table_or_views_to_copy* - defaults to [".*"].
 This is comma seperated list of regular expressions table and view names are compared against only if there is 1 match is the table or view copied.

+*table_or_views_to_exclude* - default to [] empty list.
+This is comma seperated list of names to match tables or views against if any n the list  match the table/view name are excluded from the copy.

 *days_before_latest_day* - defaults to None which is examine all day partitions.
 If set takes this number of days from lates_date.
 This lets you reduce the rows checked.
 Combining check_depth and this setting let you trade off performance